 Once $\mes$ and $h$ are given, we denote $\lambda(\mes,h)$ by $\lambda$.
 In turn, in the sense of distribution, Proposition~\ref{propr: potentiel l1} applied to the positive and negative parts of $\mes$ gives that

-We may call $\lambda |dz|^2$ a \emph{subharmonic metric} , and call $\mes$ the \emph{curvature measure} of the metric.
+We may call $\lambda |\D z|^2$ a \emph{subharmonic metric} , and call $\mes$ the \emph{curvature measure} of the metric.
 Apart from the fact that it is defined only quasi-everywhere, conversely to Riemannian metrics, it may reach values $0$ or $+\infty$ at some points.
 Standard examples are the ones of flat cones (see Lemma~\ref{lem:ln module holo}): \begin{itemize} \item if the curvature of the cone is positive, then the subharmonic metric is infinite at the vertex; \item if the curvature of the cone is negative, then the subharmonic metric is zero at the vertex. \end{itemize}

-We will define the $\lambda$-length of a rectifiable arc (for the Euclidean metric) in Section~\ref{sec:length structure}, and in Section~\ref{sec:intrinsic length} we will define a distance from the length structure, and we present some preliminary convergence results.
+We will define the $\lambda$-length of an arc, rectifiable for the Euclidean metric, in Section~\ref{sec:length structure}, and in Section~\ref{sec:intrinsic length} we will define a distance from the length structure, and we present some preliminary convergence results.
 Section~\ref{sec can stretch} presents Reshetnyak's method of canonical stretching of a distance, based on Localization Theorem~\ref{thm:localization}.
 Then Reshetnyak's convergence theorems are presented in Section~\ref{sec cv}.